matthew-robertson/Useful_things/Advice/JobStuff.md

 ## Being a good developer
 1. Make physical records of agreements, keep people on the same page.
-1. It's far better to be good and liked, than great an hated.
+1. It's far better to be good and liked, than great and hated.
 Don't be a dick.
 1. References are incredibly important.
 Be reliable, treat people well, ask for references before leaving.
 1. Make use of RRSP matching, and any other employer benefits.
 It's free money.
 1. Deadlines are more flexible than you think they are, but you still need them.